HappyNapalm/pic18_continuity/README.md

 ## TODO
 * Hammer out the firmware.
-** Set timer 3 up as the IO test timer.
+* Set timer 3 up as the IO test timer.
 Make it 8 bits.
+* Make footprint for push button.

 ##License
 * Free for non commerical use.